-Naproxen is used to treat pain or inflammation caused by conditions such as:
+Naproxen is used to treat pain or swelling caused by conditions such as:

 - Back pain

 It is important to remember that cold and flu remedies and over-the-counter painkillers often contain ibuprofen or aspirin.
-For this reason, you should avoid these medications while you're taking naproxen to prevent an accidental interaction.
-Check the ingredients of other medicines you wish to take before taking them with naproxen, or ask us for advice.
+For this reason, you should avoid these medications while you're taking Naproxen to prevent an accidental interaction.
+Check the ingredients of other medicines you wish to take before buying, or ask us for advice.

-You should also check with us before you use anti-inflammatory gels (such as ibuprofen, diclofenac, ketoprofen or piroxicam) alongside Naproxen tablets, because this is not safe for everyone and the dosage may be too high.
+You should also check with us before you buy anti-inflammatory gels (such as ibuprofen, diclofenac, ketoprofen or piroxicam) for use alongside Naproxen tablets, because this is not safe for everyone and the dosage may be too high.

-If you take any of the following medicines, we will need check that your kidneys are functioning properly.
-The blood tests will be conducted twice a year by your doctor.
-Please inform us about your exams when you order to prevent any delays.
+Before you buy Naproxen, you should see your GP to check that your kidneys are functioning properly.
+The kidney blood tests should be conducted once or twice a year by your doctor.
+Please inform us about any issues with your kidneys when you order to prevent any delays.

 - ACE inhibitors, e.g. enalapril, captopril